Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 ![A screenshot of a cell phone Description generated with very high confidence](images/ecd87f6f3340fd6c2723d05c345c7c0d.jpg)

-Select the **Default** password requirement from the list to edit **all** your organization’s default password requirement settings on secret templates or select **Create New** to create a new password requirement specific to this template.
+Select the **Default** password requirement from the list to edit **all** your organization's default password requirement settings on secret templates or select **Create New** to create a new password requirement specific to this template.